hackclub/hackclub/workshops/geometric_pattern/README.md

 ![](img/preview.gif)

-In this example, the first two arguments we pass to the ellipse function are the x and y coordinates of the center of the ellipse.
-We've passed in `width/2` and `height/2`, respectively, which means the center of the ellipse will also be the center of the canvas.
-The latter two arguments are the x-width and y-width of the ellipse.
+In this example, the first two arguments we pass to the circle function are the x and y coordinates of the center of the circle.
+We've passed in `width/2` and `height/2`, respectively, which means the center of the circle will also be the center of the canvas.
+The last argument is the diameter of the circle.
 Since we want to draw a circle, we're passing the same value for both.

 You can play around with these values to get a better feel of how this function works.